chaswiso/Portfolio/Test Plan.md

 ## Objectives
 > What are the test objectives and goals of this release?
 ## Scope
-> What is available in this release for testing, and what specifically will NOT be tested
+> What will be tested in this release, and what specifically will NOT be tested?
 ## Testing Strategy
 > Perform multiple types of test procedures that give expected test outcomes
 ### Unit Testing